-Velvet Crab Escape Gaps – Escape gaps are being introduced in brown crab creels to allow velvet crabs to escape as a means of stock conservation.
+Velvet Crab Escape Gaps – Escape gaps have been introduced in brown crab creels to allow velvet crabs to escape as a means of stock conservation.
 It is part of the SSMO’s creel limitation policy whereby all fishermen are limited to 600 creels, 240 of which can be used to fish for velvet crabs.

-Close links between fishermen and scientists at the NAFC Marine Centre has generated 12 years of valuable scientific and fisheries data, which is used to manage the fishery, giving the industry the competitiive edge when undergoing the MSC assessment process.
+Close links between fishermen and scientists at the NAFC Marine Centre has generated many years of valuable scientific and fisheries data, which is used to manage the fishery, giving the industry the competitive edge when undergoing the MSC assessment process.